busterbenson/buster-wiki/content/beliefs/_index.md

 - ✋ A belief about the outcome of some action.
 Can be falsied by an experiment.
 - 💪 A belief with high confidence.
 - 🤞 A belief with low confidence.
-- 🔥 A belief that has some heat to it, and increases my blood pressure.
+- 🐲 A belief triggers anxiety.

 ### Beliefs by topic